Breta01/Termux-Themes/README.md

 # Termux-Themes
-Free styling for Termux app
+Free styling for Vim and colors in Termux app

+> Documentation in progress :)